Thin blue line flag meaning

 At the beginning of the 20th century, American police supporters sought a simple, definitive way to convey the value of officers' societal contributions and willingness to defend citizens.
 It wasn't long before the red of British soldiers' coats were replaced by the blue of police uniforms.
 The symbol caught on in police circles and steadily increased in popularity.

 Today, America is home to about 700,000 full-time police officers--700,000 individuals whose days consist exclusively of helping others, often by overcoming violent criminals.
-In 2018, 150 law-enforcement professionals died on the job; 150 people who were stolen away from their loved ones--their friends, parents, brothers, sisters, spouses, and children.
+In 2018, 150 law enforcement officers died on the job; 150 people who were stolen away from their loved ones--their friends, parents, brothers, sisters, spouses, and children.

 Despite having an inherently demanding and dangerous career, police officers continue to assist.
 They continue to think not of the trouble that they may encounter, but of the good that they will do.
 Regardless of the date, the time, or the weather, they're in the field, working tirelessly against challenges that remain unnamed and unknown until the moment they appear.